 Name of Plan Lead How do the goals of your Strategic Plan overlap with the Organization goals of each plan?
-Continuum of Care Chautauqua Opportunities Inc. City of Dunkirk City of Dunkirk The 2013-2017 Consolidated Plan for the City of Dunkirk 2013-2017 CDBG provided valuable historical context for our CDBG program, Consolidated Plan and many of the priorities outlined in that plan remain priorities today.
-Brownfield City of Dunkirk Opportunity Area Plan Vacant Property City of We are currently working with the private planning firm czb Task Force Housing Dunkirk/czb LLC LLC to assess the state of housing in our community and to Study formulate strategies to address distressed housing.
+City of Dunkirk City of Dunkirk The 2013-2017 Consolidated Plan for the City of Dunkirk 2013-2017 CDBG provided valuable historical context for our CDBG program, Consolidated Plan and many of the priorities outlined in that plan remain priorities today.
+Brownfield City of Dunkirk The BOA Phase II Study prioritizes and highlights areas of the Opportunity Area City for redevelopment, and provides more specific (BOA) Phase II redevelopment project ideas.
+This plan can inform future Study economic development efforts for the City, a priority in this Comprehensive Plan.
+Choosing Dunkirk City of We are currently working with the planning firm czb LLC to Housing Report Dunkirk/czb LLC assess the state of housing in our community and to formulate strategies to address distressed housing.
 This process has yielded valuable insight into housing in our community that has informed our CDBG planning effort.
+Chautauqua Chautauqua Our strategic plan goals overlap with the goals of the County County Hazard County Hazard Mitigation Plan tangentially, insofar as vulnerability to Mitigation Plan natural hazards will be considered in our selection of projects to fund.